heussd/mirror-to-bitbucket-github-action/README.md

 ## Required Inputs

 ### `password`
-Password to use on bitbucket for authentication and for pushing.
+Password to use on bitbucket for authentication and for pushing. **Create a new [App Password](https://bitbucket.org/account/settings/app-passwords/) with repository read and write permissions.**

 ## Optional Inputs